yanvow/adhd_ds/index.md

 {% include pie_distribution.html %}

-We focused on analyzing four datasets of the genres drama, comedy, thriller/action, and horror.
+We focused on analyzing four datasets of the genres; drama, comedy, thriller/action, and horror.
 Horror was chosen over romance because romantic movies often overlap with both drama and comedy in their genre classification.
 The corresponding dataset we constructed consists of:

 | Genre | Dataset Size |
 | --- | --- |